danlix2000/Kafka-debezium-strimzi-operator/README.md

 If you do not want to create connectors using Rest API create them using KafkaConnector resource

 -  enable strimzi.io/use-connector-resources: "true"

+- YAML content to create connector using KafkaConnector resource

 ```
 apiVersion: kafka.strimzi.io/v1beta2